Mohamed-hazem-mahrous/STM32F103x6_Driver/README.md

 - The `inc` folder includes header files for the drivers and `STM32F103x8.h` which defines base addresses and registers for the STM32F103x6 microcontroller.
 - The `KEYPAD_DRIVER` folder contains the keypad driver implementation.
 - The `LCD_DRIVER` folder contains the LCD driver implementation.
+- The `Servo Motor` folder contains the Servo Motor driver implementation.

 ## Usage